aimoda/rigol-dho824-mcp/README.md

 An MCP (Model Context Protocol) server for controlling and querying the Rigol DHO824 oscilloscope using PyVISA.

+## Hardware Requirements

+### Supported Models

+This project **only supports DHO804/DHO824** oscilloscopes (identical hardware).
+We recommend purchasing a **DHO804**.

+### Firmware Requirements

+**IMPORTANT:** The DHO804 must be flashed to DHO824 firmware before using this MCP server.
+Use the [rigol_vendor_bin](https://github.com/zelea2/rigol_vendor_bin) project to flash your oscilloscope.

+**Supported Firmware Version:** 00.01.04

+This is the only firmware version we test and support.
+Other firmware versions may work but are not guaranteed.

+### Compatibility Note

+Other Rigol oscilloscope models may work with this MCP server, but we have no way to test them or guarantee functionality.
+Use with other models at your own risk.

 ## Installation

 The recommended way to use this MCP server is via Docker, which eliminates dependency management and provides isolation.